Bioruebe/UniExtract2/README.md

 ## Nightly Builds

-Beginning with RC 2 you can opt-in to receive the most current development build of Universal Extractor 2.
-Simply open the preferences dialog (Edit menu) and check `Install beta updates`.
+You can opt-in to receive the most current development build of Universal Extractor 2.
+Simply open the preferences dialog (from 'Edit' menu) and check `Install beta updates`.
 The next time you search for updates, you will receive the development build instead of the release version.
+After disabling the option again you can go back to the latest stable version by simply updating.

+## Reporting bugs
+Did you encounter a problem with UniExtract?
+Please report what went wrong to us.
+There are differnet ways to do so:
+- If you have a Github account, you can **[open an issue](https://github.com/Bioruebe/UniExtract2/issues)**.
+This is the prefered way for **feature requests**, **suggestions** and **general technical problems**.
+- From within Universal Extractor: select **'Give feedback'** from the **'Help' menu**.
+This is the prefered way to submit **failed extractons**.
+If UniExtract was not successful, it will automatically ask you to send feedback (can be disabled from the options).
+This type of feedback includes a log with several debug information, which could help fixing the problem.
+- Direct contact via **[email](https://bioruebe.com/blog/contact/)**.
+This can be used if you do not have an account at Github.
+Many users, who created translations for UniExtract, like to send updated files per email.
+(Others open [pull requests](https://github.com/Bioruebe/UniExtract2/pulls) instead.)

 ## Building from Source